Resources about Strokes

 • Juliane Hartmann, representative for education of the Protestant Churches in Switzerland, conducted an interview with me which resulted in a nice article, published in June 2015 and entitled “Mit Lebenslust auf der ‘slow lane’ unterwegs” (“Enjoying life in the slow lane”).
 The article (it is in German only) can be read here: Magazin Bildungkirche.

-• For the 30-year anniversary of Aphasie-Suisse in 2013, Ms Barbara Lukesch has written a booklet comprising 10 portraits of aphasics, one of which features my story in German (‘Wie ein Blitz aus heiterem Himmel’) and in French (‘Comme un éclair venu de nulle part’) translated by Mr Gregoire Python.
+• For a 30-year anniversary celebration (2013) of an aphaisa organisation in Switzerland, Ms Barbara Lukesch has written a booklet comprising 10 portraits of aphasics, one of which features my story in German (‘Wie ein Blitz aus heiterem Himmel’) and in French (‘Comme un éclair venu de nulle part’) translated by Mr Gregoire Python.
 The transcript of the interview with me during the launch event can be found here in German and here in French.

 • In 2015 the Swiss Brain Foundation (Ligue Suisse pour le cerveau) did a fund-raiser with my story; it can be read here in French and in German.